Uncle-Cliff/demo-repo/README.md

 #Demo

-This is a demo to learn github
+This is a demo to learn git and github